Sienci-Labs/Resources/superlongboard/slb-troubleshooting-test.md

 ![](/_images/_superlongboard/_troubleshooting/slb_trouble_p1.jpg){.aligncenter .size-medium}

-<b>NOTE:</b> only LEDs set up for ‘inputs’ like limit switches and E-stop buttons need the hardware to be hooked up to confirm an incoming signal.
+**NOTE:** only LEDs set up for ‘inputs’ like limit switches and E-stop buttons need the hardware to be hooked up to confirm an incoming signal.
 Otherwise, LEDs for ‘outputs’ like PWM or motor signals will still turn on and off without needing to hook up the components.

 [su_table responsive="yes" fixed="yes"]
 <table>